judnich/TupleMarkup/README.md

 Line comments are supported.
 Simply prefix the comment with "||".
 For example:

     || This is a line comment example.

+###Escape Codes

+For special characters, you may use "\" for escape codes much like in C. Escape codes supported are:

+    \n \r \t \s \\ \[ \] \| \? \*

+These respectively evaluate to: newline code, return code, tab code, space, \, [, ], |, code 0x01, code 0x02.

+The last two, "\?" and "\*", are escape codes meant to be used as wildcard tokens by some TML APIs that allow you to use pattern-matching search queries on a TML tree (refer to the TML APIs documentation for more info).
+They don't have any unusual syntactic behavior.

 ###Done.